LiF-x/lifxmod.com/index.md

 * Kurai Seraph
 * Joseantime for old site contributions
 * Pabluuz for old site contributions
-* laze for french translation
+* laze for translation to French

 **The community overall**